 How to Apply for Financial Aid

 Whitman's financial aid packages typically include both merit and need-based aid.
-If you plan to apply for need-based aid, you must submit a CSS Profile and a FAFSA by our application deadlines.
+To apply for need-based aid, submit a CSS Profile and a FAFSA by our application deadlines.

 All students who apply to Whitman are considered for merit scholarships–no separate application is required.
 You'll be notified about both merit and need-based awards in your financial aid award package, which we'll send at the same time as your admission decision.

-Our financial aid deadlines are the same as our deadlines for admission–Nov.
+Our financial aid deadlines are the same as our deadlines for admission– Nov.
 15 for Early Decision I, Jan.
-1 for Early Decision II, and Jan.
+10 for Early Decision II, and Jan.
 15 for Regular Decision.
 For transfer students, the deadlines are Nov.
 1 (spring transfer) and Mar.
 1 (fall transfer).
 However, we encourage you to complete your CSS Profile and FAFSA as early as possible so that we'll have plenty of time to answer all of your questions and create the best possible package for you.

 Financial Aid Application Process